 - Upon specific request of the organization

 CZI will review applications individually and make these specific funding decisions on a case-by-case basis.
-Any organization that receives a project grant will have the opportunity to discuss it with CZI staff.

 Q: What are the budget guidelines?
 What documentation do I need to submit?

 Most of the grants supported through the community fund will be one-year general support grants.
-To make decisions about financial sustainability, we ask the following:
+To make decisions about financial sustainability, we ask for the following:

 - A clear Budget Narrative on how your organization plans to use the grant.